sudhanshu27/My-work/README.md

 # My-work

-**My name is Sudhanshu Pal I am a Btech Final year Student at IET Lucknow persuing Electronics and Instrumentation Engineering.**
+**My name is Sudhanshu Pal.
+I am a Btech Final year Student at IET Lucknow persuing Electronics and Instrumentation Engineering.**
 **I am interested in Software Development and Problem Solving.**

 ● Ranked 35/4400+ in Geeks for Geeks Job-A-Thon 8.0.